Pantoprazole taste in mouth

 When taking Pantoprazole, some individuals may experience a metallic or bitter taste in their mouth.
 This taste alteration can be bothersome and affect the enjoyment of food and beverages.

-See also Pantoprazole ped dose
+See also Pantoprazole getting off

 How Pantoprazole Causes Taste Changes